gardener/documentation/website/documentation/getting-started/project/_index.md

 ![](./images/overview.png)

 Gardener is all about Kubernetes clusters, which we call shoots.
-However, Gardener also does user management, delicate permission management and offers technical accounts to integrate its services into other infrastructure.
+However, Gardener also does user management, delicate permission management and offers technical accounts to integrate its services into other infrastructures.
 It allows you to create several quotas and it needs credentials to connect to cloud providers.
 All of these are arranged in multiple fully contained projects, each of which belongs to a dedicated user and / or group.

 ## Projects on YAML Level